-Through partnerships with other organizations and support to city departments, BIAs also are a catalyst for positive change, helping to address broader planning, economic and social initiatives.
+By partnering with other organizations and giving support to city departments, BIA also act as a catalyst for positive change, helping to facilitate broader planning, economic and social initiatives.
 Overall, each BIA is unique in its focus, priorities and approach.

 The South Granville BIA is geographically defined by the boundaries of Granville Street from 5th Avenue to 16th Avenue (N/S) and to the laneways on the east and west side of Granville.
 We also represent businesses on the south side of Broadway between Granville and Fir.

 The SGBIA is not the first merchant association in our area.
-More than sixty years ago, at a luncheon meeting at the I.O.O.F.
+Over sixty years ago, at a luncheon meeting at the I.O.O.F.
 Hall on West 8th Avenue, a “business men’s association of the merchants of South Granville” was formed.
 One of their first official acts was to approve street decorations for the King’s visit during the summer of 1939.

-In what the Province newspaper called “an ambitious scheme”, they agreed to decorate eleven blocks of South Granville street with streamers, flags and a special Royal welcome banner, stretched across Granville at 12th Avenue.
+In what the Province newspaper called “an ambitious scheme”, they agreed to decorate eleven blocks of South Granville Street with streamers, flags and a special Royal welcome banner, stretched across Granville at 12th Avenue.
 The cost for the project was $450.00.

-The SGBIA represents
+The current SGBIA represents:

 – 425 member businesses and property owners